deniz-oezdemir/Transcendence/matchmaking/README.md

 2. Refresh [test_websocket.html](matchmaking/test_websocket.html) to see results.

-3. Check match data (also finished matches) with django admin at http://localhost:8001/admin/waitingRoom/.
+3. Check match data (also finished matches) with django admin at http://localhost:8001/admin/waitingRoom/ with user admin and password admin.

 ## Notes